joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/03/18/opinion/coronavirus-trump-war.html?searchResultPosition=4

 **A Nebraska Hospital Aimed to Contain the Virus.
 But It Had Already Spread.**\
 `Doctors at the University of Nebraska Medical Center treated some of America’s first coronavirus patients.
-Now, it is preparing for many.`\
+Now, the center is preparing for many.`\
 https://nytimes.com/2020/03/18/us/coronavirus-nebraska-biocontainment.html?searchResultPosition=5

 **Small Businesses Face Devastation as Damage From Virus Grows**\